AjinND/image-prompt-generator/README.md

 - Tailwind CSS for the styling framework
 - Next.js team for the React framework
+- Hugging Face for providing the AI models and inference API (credits: Gustavosta/MagicPrompt-Stable-Diffusion)
 - AI image generation communities for prompt inspiration